Guide to contractual and statutory periodic tenancies

 As part of their response to coronavirus, Westminster and the Senedd have temporarily extended the required length of section 21 notices in both England and Wales.

 - In Wales, between 27 March and 30 September 2020 notice periods were extended to at least three months.
 As of 24 July 2020 in Wales, the notice period for a Section 21 notice is at least six months.
-This requirement may be extended beyond 30 September 2020.
+This requirement will be in place until at least 30 September 2021.

 - From 27 March 2020 In England, Section 21 notice periods were initially for three months.
-As of 28 August 2020 this has now been extended, with any section 21 notice served in England requiring at least six months notice to the tenant.
-This will last until 31 May 2021.
+Between 28 August 2020 and 31 May 2021, any section 21 notice served in England required at least six months notice to the tenant.
+Between 1 June and 30 September 2021, Section 21 notices are at least four months long.
+After that, notices will revert back to two months in England.

 Service of 'How to rent: a checklist for renting in England'